sandeepreddyb7/starter-academic/content/post/getting-started/index.md

 ---
 title: Hello World
-subtitle: Welcome to my personal home page.
+subtitle: Welcome to my personal homepage.

 # Summary for listings and search engines
-summary: Welcome to my personal home page.
+summary: Welcome to my personal homepage.

 # Link this post with a project
 projects: []